 Gobekli Tepe caused such a stir because it has been assumed for decades that agriculture, starting around 10,000 BCE yielded “civilization.”
 But, Gobekli Tepe suggests the exact opposite: hunter-gatherers developed agriculture to support the construction.
-Gobekli Tepe stands alone, no town or residences to indicate permanent habitation.
-Landfills filled with thousands of animal bones, and 40 gallon stone jugs assumed to hold beer, suggest the purpose of the structure was large scale ritual or pilgrimage rather than permanent residence.
+Gobekli Tepe stands alone, no town or residences have been discovered to indicate permanent habitation.
+Landfills with thousands of animal bones, and 40 gallon stone jugs assumed to hold beer, suggest the purpose of the structure was large scale ritual or pilgrimage rather than permanent residence.
 In other words, proto-religion.

 Modern science is helping us rewrite our history from hungry hunter gatherers who slowly developed agriculture to religion obsessed hunter gatherers, capable of incredible coordination and construction for consciousness-altering rituals.
-From the stone henges and megaliths in Europe, subsurface temples in the jungles of South America and Indonesia, and beneath the sands of middle east, we now have reason to suspect they were constructing religious structures on a global scale, millenia before the advent of civilization.
+From the stone henges and megaliths in Europe, subsurface temples in the jungles of South America and Indonesia, and beneath the sands of middle east, we now have reason to suspect they were constructing religious structures on a global scale, millennia before the advent of civilization.